Skip to main content

 482 Visa and SponsorshipTemporary Skill Shortage Visa

-Do you completely understand all the visa conditions listed on your Temporary Skill Shortage (TSS) visa?
+Do you understand the visa conditions listed on your Temporary Skill Shortage (TSS) 482 visa?
 No?
 Not to worry!
-This article has been prepared to ensure you understand the rules.
-It’s also important to mention, if you breach any of your visa conditions, your TSS visa may actually be cancelled and may affect future Australian visa applications such as permanent residence.
+This article has been prepared to ensure you understand your obligations under this visa subclass.
+It’s important to mention, if you breach any of your visa conditions, your TSS visa may be cancelled and affect future Australian visa applications, including permanent residence.

 Health insurance